Sansevieria (Dracaena) trifasciata var. Laurentii

 Rhizomatous Division (Easy) - For this method, it's best to divide in the spring or summer with the offshoots being at least half the mother plant's length of the blade.
 If you're unsure as to what they look like, have a look at the second image on this article.
 Take the plant out of its pot and place your hand in between the two growths; soil may have to be removed to get a better grip.
 While placing your fingers around to the nodal junction, gently push the offset downwards, supporting the mother plant.
 Once it snaps, cautiously separate the two roots systems, keeping great empathy in keeping the roots intact and damage-free.
 Place the new plantlet in a 'Cactus & Succulent' labelled soil and maintain the same care routines.
 If the offset doesn't have any roots, fear not - they'll soon develop if the compost is kept on the drier side of life.
 Never use a pot that is too big as a ratio of roots-soil that leans towards the latter will cause root rot and eventually plant death.
 For the first couple of months, allow all of the soil to dry out in between waters and provide a bright, indirect setting for best growth.

-Leaf Cuttings (Easy) - This propagation method is by far the most enjoyable, and the easiest way to duplicate the original plant.
+Leaf Cuttings (Easy) (Photo Above) - This propagation method is by far the most enjoyable, and the easiest way to duplicate the original plant.
 Leaves that are at least 15cm (6 inches) long and part of an established plant are most successful.
 To avoid making a mess of the serrations, use a sharp, clean knife and cut the leaf into three equal sections, all at least 5cm in length.
-Either place the cuttings wound-down in lukewarm water (until 3cm of root growth and then into the soil) or immediately into a 'Cactus & Succulent' labelled potting mix, with a pot that has adequate drainage.
+Make sure you don't puncture the leaf by pressing down too hard with the knife - let the blade do the work.
+Once pruned, place the cuttings wound-down in lukewarm water (until 3cm of root growth and then into the soil) or immediately into a 'Cactus & Succulent' labelled potting mix, with a pot that has adequate drainage.
 Provide a bright, indirect setting with relatively moist soil, but be sure to allow the top half to dry out in between waters.
 You'll know if propagation has worked as the main body will stay green and firm, while unsuccessful specimens will turn yellow after a few days.
 New adventitious shoots will surface to the soil line after around eight weeks but may take longer if the conditions aren't optimal.
 After a month of the new leaves unfurling, transplant into a slightly bigger pot and treat it like a mature specimen with the care tips provided above.

-A domestically grown Sansevieria might never bloom due to the incorrect growing conditions throughout its lifetime.
+A domestically grown Sansevieria might bloom within a few years of ownership if the soil is kept dry during the autumn and winter period.
 The sweetly-scented flowers are arranged in equal intervals along with the one-foot shaft that'll emerge from the plant's base.
 Each flower can last up to ten days, with the blooming process spread across several weeks.
+Pollinated flowers will produce bright orange berries that may be toxic to animals when eaten.

 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce extra amounts of perlite and grit into the lower portion of the pot to downplay over-watering risks.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mites, scale, thrips, whitefly & root mealybugs.
-Common diseases associated wth Sansevieria are root rot, red leaf-spot, botrytis & southern blight - click here to learn more about these issues.
+Common diseases associated wth Sansevieria are root rot, red leaf-spot, botrytis & fusarium (pictured below) - click here to learn more about these issues.

 This plant is classified as poisonous due to high levels of saponins found in the leaves.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.